 Are Green Smoothies Healthy?

-The answer to this is somewhat more complex than a simple yes or no. Should you add loads of sugary yogurt, fruit juice, and tablespoons (plural) of nut butter, then perhaps your smoothie becomes more of a healthyish dessert rather than a feel-good snack.
+This depends.
+If you decide to add loads of sugary yogurt, fruit juice, and tablespoons (plural) of nut butter, then perhaps your smoothie becomes more of a healthy-ish dessert rather than a feel-good snack.

 - Always add the liquid and “soft” ingredients to the blender first.
 Fortunately, my blender allows me to add everything at the same time (still starting with the liquid first), but I don’t have to blend in stages.
 That said, should you have a less powerful blender, I recommend blending the yogurt, milk, and spinach first, followed by the frozen fruit, adding additional liquid as needed.